openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 A separate controller - the backing resource controller - is responsible for ensuring the existence of an `installer-sa` service account with the `cluster-admin` role.
-This is the service account under which the installer (and prunder) pods runs.
+This is the service account under which the installer (and pruner) pods runs.

 The revisioned resources destined for `/etc/kubernetes/static-pod-resources/etcd-pod-$revision` for etcd
 are:

 * Config maps
-    - `etc-pod` - the first element in the list has a special meaning it is the static pod itself, and is to be installed in `/etc/kubernetes/manifests`.
+    - `etcd-pod` - the first element in the list has a special meaning it is the static pod itself, and is to be installed in `/etc/kubernetes/manifests`.
     - `config` - an `EtcdConfig` file